Itai-Nelken/Pi-Assistant/README.md

 - [x] add updater script
 - [ ] make updater script to run on startup
 - [x] add zoom & box86
-- [ ] add box86 as standalone app
+- [x] add box86 as standalone app
 - [x] add etcher (newest version, the one with 'Flash from URL' and 'clone drive'). (added as of v1.1.3, installs 32 or 64 bit             version depending on your system architecture)

 ## FAQ

 ### why is the main script called system-tools-v.1.1.1.sh?
-* because before I split the script, I changed the name every release. but now changing the name would mean finding all the places where the name appears and changing it.
+* because before I split the script, I changed the name every release. but now changing the name would mean finding all the places where the name appears and changing it, I might do it in the future.